 Opening Hours: 10AM–5PM, Tue-Thurs / 10AM–6PM, Fri–Sun (closed Mondays)

 Artist Quarter and Parian Market

 The Artist Quarter of Puebla is a trendy area full of quaint cafés and studios and a brightly coloured colonial plaza.
 Works of art adorn nearly every corner of the cobbled alleys.
-Notice the array of colourful colonial houses serving today as painting studios, small galleries, and charming cafés.
+Notice the array of colourful colonial houses that today serve as painting studios, small galleries, and charming cafés.
 Pop into some of the open galleries for a glimpse into the local art scene.
 Peek behind the doors of the many market stalls to inquire about souvenirs.
-The artistic union responsible for the area often sets up poetry, music and theatrical events.
+The artistic union responsible for the area often sets up poetry, music, and theatrical events.

 By the way, there are officially 288 churches in the city of Puebla.
 Not quite one for every day of the year, but it is still an impressive number.
 And that number does not include many of the city's chapels, shrines and oratories.
 Even though many of them are worth visiting, I would advise you to see the Rosary Chapel inside the Church of Santo Domingo.